isomerpages/ogp-isomer/_getting-started/Onboarding FAQs/Security & Policy.md

 ##### What is our Recovery Point Objective (RPO) and (Recovery Time Objective(RTO ()**

-**RPO**: our backup job runs once a day
+**RPO**: Our backup job runs once a day

-**RTO**: N/A - Isomer is dependent on other systems (AWS, Netlify, KeyCDN and GitHub), hence the service recovery time will be dependent on these external services
+**RTO**: N/A - Isomer is dependent on other systems (AWS, Netlify, KeyCDN and GitHub).
+Therefore, the service recovery time will depend on these external services.

 ##### What is our service level agreement (SLA)?
 |Severity Level|Definition|